SiChiTong/TastyLib/README.md

 # TastyLib

 TastyLib is a c++ library of data structures and algorithms.

-It is also a **header-only** library, which means that you could just copy the `include/tastylib` directory to your project's include path and use it without caring about the issues related to link libraries.
+It is a header-only library, which means that you could just copy the `include/tastylib` directory to your project's include path and use it without caring about the issues related to link libraries.

 ## Build Status